DavidAntliff/esp32-owb/README.md

 This is a ESP32-compatible C component for the Maxim Integrated "1-Wire" protocol.

+It is written for the `idf.py` target `esp32`, although it may work on other ESP-32 devices with minor modifications.

-It is written and tested for version 3.0-3.3 and 4.1-beta1 of the [ESP-IDF](https://github.com/espressif/esp-idf) environment, using the xtensa-esp32-elf toolchain (gcc version 5.2.0, crosstool-ng-1.22.0-80-g6c4433a).
+It is tested for version 4.4.4 and 5.0.1 of the [ESP-IDF](https://github.com/espressif/esp-idf) environment.

-Support for v2.1 is available on the [ESP-IDF_v2.1](https://github.com/DavidAntliff/esp32-owb/tree/ESP-IDF_v2.1) branch.
+Legacy support for v2.1 is available on the [ESP-IDF_v2.1](https://github.com/DavidAntliff/esp32-owb/tree/ESP-IDF_v2.1) branch.
+This is no longer maintained.

+Legacy support for v3.0-v3.3 and v4.1-beta1 is available on the [ESP-IDF_v3.0-3.3_4.1-beta1](https://github.com/DavidAntliff/esp32-owb/tree/ESP-IDF_v3.0-3.3_4.1-beta1) branch.
+This is no longer maintained.

 ## Features